BodonFerenc/BodonFerenc.github.io/_posts/2026-05-13-Variadic-Functions.md

 # Background

-Variadic functions in q are one of the most underutilized features of the language, due largely to sparse documentation and a lack of compelling examples.
+Variadic functions—those that accept a variable number of arguments—are among the most underutilized features in q.
+This is largely due to sparse documentation and a historical lack of idiomatic examples.

-Variadic functions accept a variable number of arguments.
-Used alongside kdb+ 4.1 features such as [type checking](https://code.kx.com/q/basics/pattern/#type-check) and [filter functions](https://code.kx.com/q/basics/pattern/#filter-function), they provide a robust, readable, and scalable approach to argument validation.
-This is especially valuable when building [kdb-x modules](https://code.kx.com/kdb-x/modules/module-index.html), where a clear and user-friendly API is essential.
+However, when paired with kdb+ 4.1 features like [type checking](https://code.kx.com/q/basics/pattern/#type-check) and [filter functions](https://code.kx.com/q/basics/pattern/#filter-function), variadic functions provide a robust, readable, and scalable approach to argument validation.
+This is particularly valuable when developing [kdb-x modules](https://code.kx.com/kdb-x/modules/module-index.html), where maintaining a clean and user-friendly API is paramount.

-## Variadic functions
+## The Variadic Pattern

-`enlist` is the only built-in q function that accepts a variable number of arguments — and the only one that supports more than 8 parameters:
+in q, [enlist](https://code.kx.com/kdb-x/ref/enlist.html) is the only built-in function that natively accepts a variable number of arguments — and the only one that supports more than 8 parameters:

 ```q
 q)enlist[1;2]